 Uppingham is a boarding and day school for boys and girls aged 13–18.
 There are around 850 pupils in the School, of which some 375 are in the Sixth Form.

-From September 2024, Uppingham will be opening a 13+ co-educational Day House.
+In September 2024, Uppingham opened 13+ co-educational day house, known as Li Kwok Po House.
 For children who live locally to the School, being a day pupil at Uppingham offers the perfect blend of a truly expansive and holistic education with the flexibility of going home each evening.

 Uppingham School’s foundation dates from 1584, the year in which Archdeacon Robert Johnson, a local puritan rector, obtained a grant by Letters Patent from Queen Elizabeth I to found a free grammar school for the male children of poor parents.
 In 1853, this small local school was transformed into one of the foremost public schools of its time by the remarkable educational thinker and headmaster, Edward Thring.
 His pioneering pastoral ideas and belief in the values of an all-round education shaped the School then and continue to define it now.
 Small, family-like boarding houses that offer children individual space, an all-round education that caters for a broad range of pupils, and inspiring surroundings in which children are happy and learn better – all of these lie at the heart of Uppingham’s identity.